-If you’ve been finding yourself exhausted at the end of a day of video conferences, you’re not alone.
+If you’ve been finding yourself exhausted at the end of a day of remote video conferences, you’re not alone.
 Many businesses are still requiring or preferring employees to work remotely.
 In fact, about a third of the workforce is still working at home.
 This shift has meant that video conferencing has become the new norm, and face-to-face meetings or calls that were once audio-only have shifted into the always-on video conference environment.
-However, new research is showing that video conferencing may not be in the best interest of your employee’s energy or mental health.
+However, new research is showing disadvantages of video conferencing that may not be in the best interest of your employees’ energy or mental health.

 Additionally, video conferences give us the option to watch ourselves and to focus on how we look while speaking.
 We feel like we are on a stage and under pressure to perform.
 We experience the stress associated with feeling all eyes on us while seeing how we look with all eyes on us.